BGM3063 : Biochemistry of Gene Expression

-The professional skills exercise is designed to test the student’s ability to distil key knowledge from a document (a research paper) presenting it in both pictorial and written (bullet point) form.
+The professional skills exercise is designed to test the student’s ability to distil key knowledge from a document (a research paper) into both pictorial (graphical abstract) and written (bullet point) form.

 The timed essay will provide the students with opportunity to develop their skill at essay writing under exam conditions and receive feedback before the final exam.